Canadian Cancer Society: History

-The idea to form the Canadian Cancer Society originally came from the Saskatchewan Medical Association in 1929, when they formed Canada's first cancer committee.
+The Saskatchewan Medical Association formed Canada's first cancer committee in 1929, which established the first provincial Crown-funded, comprehensive cancer control program in the country.
+As this concept spread to other provinces, the CMA backed the original committee's proposal to establish a national organization called the Canadian Society for the Control of Cancer.
+The push was slow until, in 1935, the then-Governor General of Canada, the Earl of Bessborough, used his position to give it more momentum and created the King George V Silver Jubilee Cancer Fund for Canada to provide financial support.

-In 1937, the National Study Committee recommended the formation of new organization, which was later called Canadian Cancer Society for the Control of Cancer.

-The Canadian Cancer Society (CCS) was officially formed a decade later, in 1938, to educate Canadians about the early warning signs of cancer.
+The National Study Committee recommended in 1937 the formation of a new organization, which was later called the Canadian Cancer Society for the Control of Cancer, which was created by letters patent, as the Canadian Cancer Society, on 28 March of the following year.
+Its aim was to educate Canadians about the early warning signs of cancer.
 At that time, many people did not seek medical help until their cancer had advanced past a treatable stage.

-In 1947, CCS began funding cancer research through the creation of the National Cancer Institute of Canada (NCIC) an agreement between the Canadian Cancer Society and the Federal Department of Health and Welfare.
+In 1947, CCS began funding cancer research by creating the National Cancer Institute of Canada (NCIC), an agreement between the Canadian Cancer Society and the Federal Department of Health and Welfare.
 The Society continues to fund cancer research today.

-In February 2017, the Canadian Cancer Society announced that it would merge with the Canadian Breast Cancer Foundation in an effort to reduce redundancies and operating costs.
-The merged operation will continue to operate as the Canadian Cancer Society.

-In 2020, CCS amalgamated with Prostate Cancer Canada.
+In February 2017, the Canadian Cancer Society announced that it would merge with the Canadian Breast Cancer Foundation, in an effort to reduce redundancies and operating costs.
+The merged operation continue to operate as the Canadian Cancer Society.
+Three years later, CCS amalgamated with Prostate Cancer Canada.